core-wg/oscore/draft-ietf-core-object-security.md

 The Sender Context contains the following parameters:

 * Sender ID.
-Byte string used to identify the Sender Context and to assure unique AEAD nonces.
+Byte string used to identify the Sender Context and to assure unique AEAD keys and nonces.
 Maximum length is determined by the AEAD Algorithm.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.